Champions League qualifying: Benfica, Malmö, Young Boys through

 Article summary

-Benfica, Malmö and Young Boys went through to the group stage on Tuesday with the other three play-offs ending on Wednesday.
+Benfica, Malmö and Young Boys went through to the group stage on Tuesday with the other three play-offs concluding tonight.

 Article top media content